DuhonTheGuy/RPG-Generator/README.md

 My contact email is duhontheguy@gmail.com, but you can also contact me on Discord under the username Duhon#1833 (If your friend request is declined, go for the email, I might have confused you with spam).

+# Activity

+Currently this project is in my backburner, as I have so many irl things to work on, plus I am trying my best to not get burned out of code (again), so
+this project and many others are just going to have to wait a couple of weeks.
+I will still review and merge pull requests, though, so feel free to work on it!